[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 오빠가 약속 시간에 도착할지 걱정이에요.

-I am worried if Oppa will arrive at the appointed time.
+I am worried that Oppa will arrive at the appointed time.

-Here, 도착하다 “to arrive” is a verb without a final consonant, so you add -ㄹ지 to make 도착할지 “If he arrives.”
+Here, 도착하다 “to arrive” is a verb without a final consonant, so you add -ㄹ지 to make 도착할지 “If he comes.”

 여름에 여행을 가려고 하는데 어디가 좋을지 어떻게 정하지?.

-I am thinking of going to travel in summer, but how should I decide which place is good to go?
+I am considering going on a trip in the summer, but how should I decide which place is good to go to?

 Here, 좋다 “to be good” is an adjective with a final consonant, so you add -을지 to make 좋을지 “If it’s good.”